DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 This script is a variation of _AlleleCountMissingFiltered.py_ that addresses alleles that are defined by more than one SNV/Indel.
 Requires _AllelesMultiKKD.csv_ in the running directory.

-Collection and table names are specified in line 10, as above.
+Collection and table names are specified in lines 9-10, as above.

 Command line: